vult-dsp/vult/README.md

 Vult is a simple and powerful language to program high-performance algorithms that may run in small microprocessors or microcontrollers.
 Vult is specially useful when programming Digital Signal Processing (DSP) algorithms like audio effects or synthesizers.

-The Vult compiler is a transcompiler, which takes Vult code and produces plain C code that can be compiled in any platform with a C/C++ compiler, for example: Arduino or Teensy boards.
-Vult can also generate JavaScript that can be run directly in the browser.
+The Vult compiler is a transcompiler, which takes Vult code and produces plain C/C++ code that can be compiled in any platform with a C/C++ compiler, for example: Arduino or Teensy boards.
+Vult can also generate JavaScript that can be run directly in the browser or C/C++ that can be compiled as Pure Data externals.
 Code written in Vult has freedom.

 Check the documentation and tutorial in http://modlfo.github.io/vult/